PMark-est/Kmer-Counter/README.md

-# Kmer-Counter is a tool for gathering data about bacteria
+# Kmer-Counter is a tool for analyzing bacteria genomes

 This is a tool to count the amount of times a k-mer appears across multiple fna/fasta files.
 It also keeps track of how many of the seen kmers are resistant or susceptible(to an antibiotic).